sahashemip/ComputationalMaterialScience/README.md

-# Angle dependent Raman Intensity
+# Angle Dependent Raman Intensity
 This repository offers a suite of tools to facilitate research and understanding in the field of Raman spectroscopy.